Cut the cigar and you'll love tip no. 4

 The cigar cap must not be cut away completely.

-It is said that the smaller the cut / hole, the more intense the flavor.
+It is said that the smaller the cut / hole, the more intense the flavour.
 This may or may not be true.
 Make your own experiences.
 There is no generally applicable rule.
-Taste is perceived subjectively.
+Flavour is perceived subjectively.

-Tip # 4: Never cut them approximately in the middle
+Tip # 4: Never cut them approximately in the centre

 I've done this before.
 The cigar burnt out in the first third and I left it for a long time (over an hour).
-I lit it again, but I no longer liked the taste.
+I lit it again, but I didn't like the flavour any more.
 I thought maybe cutting it in half and then continuing to smoke would help.
 Yuck.
 That was even worse.
 That doesn't help.
-In a case like this, this helps Degassing.
+In a case like this, it helps Degassing.

 Cut the cigar: Tapered cigar head